-- o Forum Discussions / Weekly writing assignments (10 points per week, 100 points total): You must participate in Week 1 discussions, or you will be dropped from the course.
-Students who do not log on to the course by Tuesday at 12pm may be dropped from the course in order to allow for wait-listed student enrollment.
-Each week you will write a short essay on the assigned readings and the lecture commentaries.
+- o Forum Discussions / Weekly writing assignments (10 points per week, 100 points total): Each week you will write a short essay on the assigned readings and the lecture commentaries.
 You will be answering questions on the material and adding your own personal thoughts.
 You will then reply to two of your classmates' forum discussion posts.
-Click on the assignment or forum for each week and follow the instructions.
-It is your responsibility to carefully read the 'forum post guidelines' PDF at the top of the course page and each week's specific instructions. - O Schedule: Unless otherwise stated, weekly Learning Modules can be accessed by 8pm the Friday before (Ex.
+It is your responsibility to carefully read the 'forum post guidelines' PDF at the top of the course page and each week's specific instructions. - o Schedule: Unless otherwise stated, weekly Learning Modules can be accessed by 8pm the Friday before (Ex.
 Week 2 learning modules will be posted by Friday evening of week 1).
 Assignments and discussions need to be completed by Thursday at 8pm of each week. - Exams: There will be 3 exams, worth 90-110 points each.
-These will be given over the course of the term using a combination of multiple choice, short answer, and essay-type questions. - Research Paper: Toward the end of the course, a 4-5 page research project will be due.
+These will be given over the course of the term using a combination of multiple choice, short answer, and essay-type questions. - Research Paper: During the 8th week of the course, a 4-5 page research project will be due.
 This will be worth 100 points.
-Instructions will be posted the 2nd week of the course on Moodle.
+Instructions are posted at the top of the course page.